Frequently Asked Questions

 respectively.

-I've used a <delete>
+I've used a <delete> task to

 delete unwanted SourceSafe control files (CVS files, editor